-NOTICE OF THE ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD JUNE 14, 2022
+NOTICE OF THE ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD JUNE 19, 2025

-NOTICE IS HEREBY GIVEN THAT the annual and special meeting of shareholders (the "Meeting") of Firm Capital Mortgage Investment Corporation (the "Corporation") will be held at 163 Cartwright Avenue, Toronto, Ontario, Canada M6A 1V5 on Tuesday, June 14, 2022 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN THAT the annual and special meeting of shareholders (the "Meeting") of Firm Capital Mortgage Investment Corporation (the "Corporation") will be held at 163 Cartwright Avenue, Toronto, Ontario, Canada M6A 1V5 on Thursday, June 19, 2025 at 12:30 p.m.
 (Toronto time) for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the year ended December 31, 2021 together with the auditor's report to shareholders thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the auditor of the Corporation and authorize the directors to fix its remuneration; - 4. to re-approve the stock option plan of the Corporation; - 5. to consider and, if thought fit, to approve a special resolution in the form set forth in Schedule "D" of the accompanying management information circular (the "Circular") authorizing certain amendments to the amended and restated mortgage banking agreement between the Corporation and Firm Capital Corporation and to the joint venture agreement between the Corporation and FC Treasury Management Inc., each as more particularly set forth in the Circular; and - 6. to transact such further and other business as may properly come before the Meeting or any adjournment(s) thereof.
+- 1. to receive the audited financial statements of the Corporation for the year ended December 31, 2024 together with the auditor's report to shareholders thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the auditor of the Corporation and authorize the directors to fix its remuneration; - 4. to re-approve the stock option plan of the Corporation; and - 5. to transact such further and other business as may properly come before the Meeting or any adjournment(s) thereof.

-The board of directors of the Corporation has fixed the close of business on May 10, 2022 as the record date for determining shareholders of record who are entitled to receive notice of the Meeting and to attend and vote at the Meeting, or at any adjournment(s) thereof.
+The board of directors of the Corporation has fixed the close of business on May 14, 2025 as the record date for determining shareholders of record who are entitled to receive notice of the Meeting and to attend and vote at the Meeting, or at any adjournment(s) thereof.
 This notice of the Meeting (this "Notice") is accompanied by the Circular and, in the case of registered shareholders, a form of proxy.
 The specific details of the matters to be put before the Meeting as identified above are set forth in the Circular.
 This Notice and the Circular have been sent to each director of the Corporation, each shareholder of the Corporation entitled to notice of the Meeting, and the auditor of the Corporation.

 A shareholder may attend the Meeting in person or may be represented by proxy.
-Registered holders of the Corporation's common shares who are unable to attend the Meeting or any adjournment(s) thereof in person are requested to complete, date, sign and deposit the enclosed form of proxy with the Corporation, c/o Computershare Trust Company of Canada, Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1 (fax: 416-263-9524) (or complete the form of proxy by such other method as is identified, and pursuant to any instructions contained, in the form of proxy), prior to 10:00 a.m.
-(Toronto time) on June 10, 2022, or, if the Meeting is adjourned, 48 hours (excluding Saturdays, Sundays and holidays) prior to the start of such adjourned meeting.
+Registered holders of the Corporation's common shares who are unable to attend the Meeting or any adjournment(s) thereof in person are requested to complete, date, sign and deposit the enclosed form of proxy with the Corporation, c/o Computershare Trust Company of Canada, Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1 (fax: 416-263-9524) (or complete the form of proxy by such other method as is identified, and pursuant to any instructions contained, in the form of proxy), prior to 12:30 p.m.
+(Toronto time) on June 17, 2025, or, if the Meeting is adjourned, 48 hours (excluding Saturdays, Sundays and holidays) prior to the start of such adjourned meeting.
 Non-registered holders of the Corporation's common shares should complete and return the voting instruction form or other authorization provided to them in accordance with the instructions provided therein.
 Failure to do so may result in your common shares of the Corporation not being voted at the Meeting.